The-Kirby-Institute/Simplified-HCV-testing-model/README.md

 * R, a free statistical program to run and analyze the model results using the provided scripts.
 * (Optional) RStudio, a useful user interface for the R program.
-* R packages associated with TWHCV model:
+* R packages associated with Simplified HCV testing model:

     `gt_0.8.0`, `expss_0.11.4`, `maditr_0.8.3`, `officer_0.6.1`, `flextable_0.8.6`, `ggthemes_4.2.4`,